-He recently cleaned up and wore a nice blue tie in the North American premiere of What’s in a Name, an English translation of the worldwide sensation of the French play and film Le Prenom.
+In August 2017, he cleaned up and wore a nice blue tie in the North American premiere of What’s in a Name, an English translation of the worldwide sensation of the French play and film Le Prenom.

 Shaver is a splendid farceur…he’s clearly mastered the art of comedy-of-(bad)-manners.
 Montreal Gazette

 He spent April 2107 performing in the Canadian English premiere of Ivan Viripaev’s delightfully elusive comedy Illusions at Crow’s Theatre in Toronto.
 Because he fancies himself something of an over-achiever, he also directed the production.

 “Illusions” is the real deal.
 Globe and Mail

 Andrew Shaver perfectly catches the cornball farceur’s over-emphasizing of his inadvertent double-entendres.
 Montreal Gazette

 In the Fall of 2016, he schmacted up a storm in a Dora nominated performance in The 39 Steps at Soulpepper Theatre in Toronto; a 600 mph ham tornado.

 It’s Shaver who is the comic standout of this production…he has the audience in stitches through great character work married to an uncanny understanding of how to sell shtick.
 Globe & Mail